 The Metadata Manager tool is in beta and contains many bugs.
-It has been deprecated since 2021.
-We recommend using the web deposit form as an alternative, or the OJS plugin if your content is hosted on the OJS platform from PKP.
+It has been deprecated since 2021 and will be sunset at the end of 2025.
+We recommend using an alternative such as the web deposit form, our new record registration form for journal articles and grants, or the OJS plugin if your content is hosted on the OJS platform from PKP.

 Once you click Deposit, we immediately process the deposit and display the results for accepted and rejected deposits.
 All deposit records accepted by the system have a live DOI.